Methven Park public toilet

-In early 2017 Council began construction works for a new public toilet at Methven Park in East Brunswick.
+In early 2017, Council began construction works for a new public toilet at Methven Park in Brunswick East.

-The survey was primarily conducted online, however Council also provided the community with the option of calling Council to take part in the survey over the phone, and Council officers visited the park with mobile devices to record the views of park users at various times throughout the consultation.
+A survey was conducted, primarily online, however, Council also provided the community with the option of calling Council to take part in the survey over the phone, and Council officers visited the park with mobile devices to record the views of park users at various times throughout the consultation.

 The survey provided the community with a comments field to share their views.
 All comments were reviewed and considered by Council before coming to a final decision.